Philadelphia among 'cities that played roles in the American Revolution' for July 4th military flyover

 Flyovers are planned over a number of locations, including Mount Rushmore and various East Coast cities, in "an aerial salute to several cities that played roles in the American Revolution," Pentagon spokesman Lt.
-Col. Chris Mitchell said in a statement, adding that the exact timing of the flyovers has yet to be announced.
+Col. Chris Mitchell said in a statement.

 Flyovers will travel from Boston to New York City, Philadelphia and Baltimore before they "join other Department of Defense and heritage aircraft in the Salute to America over our nation's capital," Mitchell said.